 Dwarka is an ancient city that is considered pious and prominent by Hindu devotees from across the country.
 Besides being home to Lord Krishna, Dwarka is home to many delightful sites such as Dwarka Beach, Rukmani Temple, Gomti Ghat, and Sudama Setu.
 You can arrive in this beautiful city through many transportation modes and routes.
 Listed below are some best travel options that you may consider if planning a trip to Dwarka.

-By Road.
-The holy city Dwarka in Gujarat is 1,300km, 940km, 2,400km and 1,800km away from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
-Traveling by road will give you a sneak peek into the rural life of villages and the natural beauty and infinite exotic landscapes that surround it.
+The holy city Dwarka in Gujarat is 1,300km, 940km, 2,400km, and 1,800km away from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
+Traveling by road will give you a sneak peek into the rural life of villages and the natural beauty and infinite exotic landscapes that surround them.

 Below mentioned is the estimate of distance in kilometers and the best travel route that you may take if arriving from nearby cities or states.

-By Rail.
 Dwarka railway station is the nearest railway station to reach the holy city.
 The station gets direct and connecting trains from all the metro cities of India.
-After deboarding, one has to take the local transport such as a taxi, bus or an autorickshaw to reach the holy temples and tourist sites that one wishes to explore.
+After deboarding, one has to take the local transport such as a taxi, bus, or autorickshaw to reach the holy temples and tourist sites that one wishes to explore.
 Listed below are the direct trains that one may consider traveling to Dwarka.

 There are majorly connecting trains from metro cities like Delhi, Mumbai, Kolkata, and Bengaluru to reach Dwarka.

-By Air.
-Jamnagar Airport is the nearest airport if you wish to reach Dwarka by air.
+Jamnagar Airport (JGA) is the nearest airport if you wish to reach Dwarka.
 One will get direct flights to Jamnagar from Mumbai and connecting flights to Jamnagar via all the other metro cities.
-After leaving the airport one has to travel another 137km to reach Dwarka for which you can get on a cab or bus.
+After leaving the airport one has to travel another 127km to reach Dwarka for which you can get on a cab or bus.